History of the Jews in Transnistria: The Jews from the Rest of Romania, the Vapniarka Concentration Camp and the 1942-1944 Repatriations

 In March 1943, it was found that 427 Jews had been imprisoned for no reason whatsoever.
 They were moved to various ghettos in Transnistria, but were sent back to Romania and released only in December 1943–January 1944.
 In October 1943, when the Soviet Red Army was approaching the region, it was decided to liquidate the camp.
 80 Jews were sent to ghettos in Transnistria.
 54 Communists were taken to a prison in Rîbnița, Transnistria, where they were killed in their cells by SS men on March 19, 1944.
 A third group, which included most of the prisoners (565 persons), was moved to Romania in March 1944 and imprisoned in the camp for political prisoners in Târgu Jiu, until after the fall of the Antonescu government in August.
 According to the Yad Vashem database, the number of Jews who lived in Vapniarka whose names are available, including the deportees, who died in the Holocaust was 92.
 Julius Fisher indicates that the number of survivors of the Vapniarka concentration camp was 1,656.
 Given the fact that 150 of these Jews in the Vapniarka concentration camp were Bukovinian (see above), and that 2,216 Jews from the Old Kingdom (minus Dorohoi County) and southern Transylvania were deported to Transnistria in September 1942, it would appear that most of these Jews survived the Holocaust.

 Out of 284 Jews from Bucharest deported to Transnistria in 1942 for absenteeism for forced labor (together with their families), 254 survived until repatriation in November 1943.
 The agricultural engineer Gogleata, who treated the deportees horribly, had in fact been sent by the regime of Romania's military dictator Ion Antonescu to Trasnistria as a form of punishment, after taking part in the Legionary Rebellion of January 1941.
 The Romanian historian Dumitru Sandru has shown that 12 Jews were deported to Transnistria from the rural territory of Roman County until January 1943.
+The number of Jews deported from Timisoara in Banat in greater Transylvania to Transnistria was 100.
+The number of Jews from Timisoara who died in the Holocaust was 25.

 Out of 598 Jews of Bessarabian and northern Bukovinian origin from Romania who in 1940 had petitioned to migrate to the Soviet Union (Radu Ioanid's figures), but did not have the opportunity to do so, 582 were killed by the German Nazi SS in Rastadt, after being handed over by the Romanian gendarmes in Mostovoi, both in Berezovka County, on September 22, 1942; only 16 survived.
 The archival research of Dumitru Sandru indicates that the number of Jews who asked for Soviet citizenship who were deported at the end of September 1942 was 700, out of which 555 were from Bucharest.
+Except for individual deportations and small group deportations ordered before that date, the Romanian government "called a halt to the deportations to Transnistria" on October 13, 1942.